 When to harvest?

 Kale is grown for its thick, mild to slightly bitter, edible leaves available all year round.
 Leaves are ready for harvest 75 to 85 days after transplanting seedlings or 85 to 95 days after direct seeding.

 You can begin harvesting individual leaves when the plant has 10 to 12 of them.
 When picking, start from the outer leaves, trim or easily snap them at the base of the plant.

 The leaves are most delicious during harvested after the first frost – cold temperatures cause the conversion of carbohydrates in the leaves into sugar.
 In regions with mild winters, the plants will continue to produce fresh foliage almost all winter.
 Kale planted in the spring will mature during the summer, which will make leaves slightly bitter if hit by a heatwave.
 The plant will continue but slowly develop new leaves until the autumn rainy season, and when the temperature drops slightly, the leaves will be tastier again.

 When picking, it is recommended to leave at least four leaves remaining on top of the plant, which will allow the plant to develop new leaves for future picking.
 Regular harvesting and watering will encourage the growth of fresh leaves.

-While growing kale, you’ll encounter many pests, such as aphids, spider mites, slugs, snails, and leafminers.
+While growing kale, you’ll encounter many pests, such as aphids, spider mites, slugs, garden snails, moths and leafminers.
 In addition, kale plants are susceptible to a wide range of pests and insects, which is their biggest issue.